 From there you rose rapidly through the ranks of JLW to finish as one of the most senior partners in the firm, and GIC came and knocked on your door.
 Can you talk me through that section of your career?

 I eventually became a senior partner in JLW, where I was given the job of managing the advisory business.
-The thinking was to split the transactional business from the advisory business to be very clear and to sort out potential conflicts.
-The idea then was to start a fund management business, but I was only running that for two years before GIC decided they would take me home.
+The thinking was to split the transactional business from the advisory business to clearly preclude potential conflicts between the two sides.
+The idea then was also to start a fund management business, but I could only run that for two years before GIC decided to make me an offer to take me home The idea then was to start a fund management business, but I was only running that for two years before GIC decided they would take me home.
 At that time, I was nicely settled in Australia, and most people were very shocked when I decided to leave.
 And at the time I had some personal reasons to want to come home to Singapore.
 GIC gave me an opportunity to move from what was essentially a sell-side to a buy-side business.
 But when I came back here, it was a relatively small portfolio.

 Yes, because you took it global.
 How did that come about?